 Barn Cats

 The purpose of the FCPGA Barn Cat Program is to find homes for adult cats that are difficult to place as an indoor pet.
 These are typically stray cats that are either feral, semi-feral, or loosely owned and have had limited (if any) contact with humans.
+These cats are not suited for life in neighborhoods.

 Prior to adoption, all potential barn cats are: